 At the Y, we're crazy about camps.
 We provide a couple different kinds of camps for kids of all ages, and we don't want newcomers (or parents entering the world of summer child care) to be confused.

 - Summer Day Camp - This is a generic term for the weeklong activities we provide for school aged kids during the summer.
 There's a new session each week, and kids enjoy active games, get swim time, take field trips, and just get to be kids.
 There's also dedicated time for reading and math practice to help avoid summer learning loss.
-Summer Day Camp is offered at Caine Halter, Eastside, GHS, and George I. Theisen.
+Summer Day Camp is offered at Caine Halter, Eastside, George I. Theisen, and Prisma Health.